Canon STM vs USM Lens- Differences & Which is Best?

-STM and USM are the two popular types of autofocus systems used in Canon lenses.
-These two types of lenses are available for both Canon DSLR cameras and Mirrorless cameras.
+STM and USM are the two popular types of autofocus systems in Canon lenses.
+These two types of lenses are available for both Canon DSLR and Mirrorless cameras.
 If you are planning to buy a Canon lens for your camera body, you may get confused with these two lens variants.
 Don’t worry.
 I will help you select the best lens that suits your needs.
 Let us have a look at the key differences between STM vs USM lens.

 READ MORE : Canon EF vs EF-S vs EF-M vs RF Lenses

 The STM is the acronym for Stepper Motor, and USM stands for Ultrasonic Motor.

 A Canon STM lens use a stepper motor for autofocusing.
 The Canon USM lens uses an Ultrasonic motor for autofocusing.

 The USM lenses from Canon produce slight noise during the autofocusing.
 Canon has solved this noise issue with the help of the stepper motor in their STM lenses.

 The noise in the USM lens is due to the quick movement of lens elements inside.
 So, if you are looking for a lens that doesn’t make much noise during autofocusing, then go for an STM lens.